 • News reporting

 Funny how travel affects your world view.
-After visiting England three times and France and Mexico once, I was fortunate to experience other cultures in our diverse world.
-Likewise, my teenager (a native Houstonian), has been to South Africa on a mission trip, as well as England and Canada.
+After visiting England three times, France once and Mexico twice, I was fortunate to experience other cultures in our diverse world.
+Likewise, my teenager (a native Houstonian), has been to South Africa on a mission trip, as well as England, France and Canada.
 Perhaps we will write about these adventures abroad some day.

 I was a “military brat” as a young child and lived in Maryland, Washington D.C., Montana and Colorado.
 But I have deeply loved the Lone Star state since the ’70s and cherish our unique Texas traditions, values, and independence.
 In fact, the only thing “wimpy” about this region is an aversion to cold weather.
 After all, as a child I wore shorts and ran barefoot in 60º weather… and we didn’t miss school unless three feet of snow blocked our front door!